Symbiosis is the most crucial biological process required in the ecosystem. It is the prime process that instigates evolution.

 Main Differences Between Mutualism and Commensalism

-- Mutualism establishes benefits for all the organisms involved, while commensalism does not exhibit any such characteristics.
+- Mutualism establishes benefits for all the organisms involved, while commensalism does not exhibit such characteristics.
 It is only one organism that is benefitted.

-- Nutritional Benefits are gained in the Mutualism process while Commensalism is more for a shelter and transport based interaction.
+- Nutritional Benefits are gained in the Mutualism process, while Commensalism is more for a shelter and transport-based interaction.

 - https://www.srs.fs.usda.gov/pubs/ja/ja_hofstetter002.pdf